-The expectation is that each trainee will meet with their mentor up to four times, at mutually convenient dates/times/locations, over the following six months.
+The expectation is that each trainee will meet with their mentor up to three times, at mutually convenient dates/times/locations, over the following six months.
 The trainee is expected to initiate these meetings, appreciating that the mentor is volunteering their time as a mentor.

 The aim of this mentoring is to strengthen leadership at different levels of Citizens:mk and beyond, especially by broadening relational networks.

 - ask open questions and listen to the challenges which the trainee faces as a community leader (see below some useful questions)